kolkhis/lab-utils/monitoring/README.md

 Always run from the control node.
 Otherwise Prometheus service discovery won't be updated and your targets won't be scraped.

+The control node must be named `control_node` in the inventory file for the node_exporter role to properly append a new target to the `targets.json` file.

 ### First Time Setup
 There are two ways to go about this: